Tooele, Utah

 Tooele (/tuːˈwɪlə/ too-WIL-ə) is a city in Tooele County in the U.S. state of Utah.
 The population was 35,742 at the 2020 census.
 It is the county seat of Tooele County.
-Located approximately 30 minutes southwest of Salt Lake City, Tooele is known for Tooele Army Depot, for its views of the nearby Oquirrh Mountains and the Great Salt Lake.
+About 40 minutes southwest of Salt Lake City, Tooele is known for Tooele Army Depot and for its views of the nearby Oquirrh Mountains and the Great Salt Lake.

+Tooele is home to one of Utah State University's nine regional campuses as well as the Deseret Peak Temple of the Church of Jesus Christ of Latter-day Saints.

 History

 The Tooele Valley was the traditional territory of the Tooele Valley Goshute, a band of the Goshute Shoshone.
 The ancient presence of humans in the area is attested by extensive archaeological work at the Danger Cave site, which confirms people were present and active by 9000 BP [7000 BC].

 When Mormon pioneers entered the Great Salt Lake Valley in July 1847, it was covered with abundant tall grass.
 The Mormons first used the valley as wintering grounds for their herds.
 In September 1849, three families settled on a small stream south of present-day Tooele City.
 Other families slowly joined them, and by 1853 Tooele City Corporation was organized.

 During the nineteenth century, the town was primarily an agricultural community; by the century's end its population was about 1,200.